Harris Jayaraj

-J. Harris Jayaraj (born 8 January 1975) is an Indian composer from Tamil Nadu.
-He composes soundtracks predominantly for Tamil films, while also having composed for a few films in Telugu.
-He has also worked on a few Hindi films that were remakes of his Tamil films.
+Harris Jayaraj (born 8 January 1975) is an Indian composer from Tamil Nadu.
+He composes soundtracks predominantly for Tamil films, and has also composed for a few films in Telugu and Hindi.

 He has been honoured with Kalaimamani Award from the Government of Tamil Nadu and the Life Time Achievement Award from Konijeti Rosaiah, the Governor of Tamil Nadu.
-Since 2001, he has won 6 Filmfare Awards South and has received 20 Filmfare Awards South nominations.
+Since 2001, he has won 6 Filmfare Awards South and received 20 Filmfare Awards South nominations.
 He has also won 6 Mirchi Music Awards, 5 Vijay Awards, 4 Tamil Nadu State Film Awards, 3 International Tamil Film Awards and Big FM Awards.
 In 2019, he was bestowed with the Dr. M.G.R.
-Educational and Research Institute Honorary Doctorate of Letters for his significant contributions to Tamil cinema music.
+Educational and Research Institute Honorary Doctorate of Letters for his contribution to Tamil cinema music.